simpliflow/SFBluetoothLowEnergyDevice/Readme.md

 ## Limitations
 Due to its simplified nature the wrapper does not allow for:
 * usage of the same characteristic in more than one service of interest (i.e. if you had a device that would offer the services "Health Thermometer" and "Environment Temperature" both including the characteristic `org.bluetooth.characteristic.temperature_measurement`, you could only include one of the two services since the wrapper does not allow for a distinction between characteristics according to the service they are included in).
-* multiple instances of the same device are not supported –  same refers to the array of advertised services.
-Also, you will not be able to create two instances to work with different parts of the same physical BLE device (but that is a limitation of CoreBluetooth as well and not intended by the Bluetooth specification either).
+* multiple SFBLEDevice instances for the same physical BLE device are not supported.

+## Questions
+**Why is it called __linking__ and not connecting?**

+To be able to interact with the device you need to do more than connecting, in the sense that the word _connect_ is used in the CoreBluetooth framework.
+You also need to discover the services and characteristics, which is all handled by the pod for you, and to express this I thought _linking_ would be more approriate than _connecting_.